 If Accenture or GE ask to sponsor your podcast, of course you say yes.
 If some ad agency wants to hire you because they like your Twitter feed, you accept.
 If West Elm wants to sell your prints in its stores, you sign the papers.
 How else are you ever going to live on your own, pay off your debt, and start your real life?

 Consider, too, the influence of Silicon Valley, with its mythic tales of 20-something startup founders deciding to change the world via social-media sites and search engines—and making billions while they’re at it.

-Silicon Valley positions a life of commerce as just as worthwhile and transformative as the pursuit of art.
 Such narratives position a life of commerce as just as worthwhile and transformative as the pursuit of art.
 Steve Jobs used the language of youthful idealism to describe his work at Apple—and perhaps he had the right to.
 Now, of course, the rest of the business world has begun to co-opt tech culture’s starry-eyed rhetoric.
 A couple of months ago, a friend sent me an all-caps reading “THE VIRUS HAS SPREAD!!!” linking to an article in which an Australian in the dairy industry referred to “driving disruptive innovation in partnership with creative start-ups.”

 It’s not just Australian dairymen who are supposedly driving innovation.
 As the HBO series Silicon Valley has pointed out, every corporation now has a mission statement about “making the world a better place,” no matter how tenuous the claim or how boring and commercialized the corporation’s business really is.